 Systems are designed based on flow rate.
 Certain systems have been biologically validated at the Johnstown UV testing center by HydroQual.
 Other systems have been validated by Clancy Environmental.

-Glasco can provide a system to meet any flow rate.
+Glasco UV can provide a system to meet any flow rate.
 Certain models have been validated to meet projects requiring EPA standards.